Vinny Chase

-Vinny Cha$e is an American rapper from the Harlem section of Manhattan, New York.
+Vinny Cha$e (born October 30, 1986) is an American rapper and songwriter from the Harlem section of Manhattan, New York.
 He is signed to Cheers Club, his own record label, and Epic Records/Sony Music.
 Vinny is a member of Cheers Club, a creative collective that specializes in music, fashion, and film.

+Beginnings

 Cha$e received his start in the music industry by directing videos for popular artists such as Lil Wayne, Chris Brown, Cam'ron and Juelz Santana.
 In 2011, he released his debut mixtape, "The Plaza".

+Since 2011, Cha$e has released over 5 mixtapes with some mixtapes boasting features from prominent and high name acts.

+Personal life

 Cha$e is working on a clothing line called "Cheers Club" along with partners Kid Art and Cartier.